LeetLLM

 Tier 1: Fast classifier (<10ms)

-The first line of defense is a high-performance, specialized model (typically a distilled BERT, DeBERTa, or even a fasttext classifier).
+The first line of defense is a high-performance, specialized model (typically a distilled BERT, DeBERTa (Decoding-enhanced BERT with disentangled attention), or even a fastText (a library for efficient learning of word representations and text classification) classifier).
 These are smaller, faster versions of large transformers, trained on labeled data to detect specific categories of violations.

 • •Architecture: DistilBERT, MobileBERT, or DeBERTa-v3-xsmall.